Is privacy good or bad for your relationship?

 TIP: The only exception to this rule of thumb would be if keeping the thing hidden from your spouse would violate my two rules of thumb above.

-Generally, when my friends ask me to keep secrets for them, I agree on condition that keeping that secret doesn’t hurt anyone.
+Generally, when my friends ask me to keep secrets for them, I agree on the condition that keeping that secret doesn’t hurt anyone.
 This can be a grey area and requires wisdom and discretion to know when to share a secret you’ve promised not to share.
 That’s an article for another time.

 3. Your private life that your partner doesn’t need to know